jespinal/PE-Category-Filter/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-Major modernization with new architecture, performance improvements, security enhancements, and accessibility features.
+Major modernization with new architecture, performance improvements, and security enhancements.
 Requires PHP 8.3+.